stevegrunwell/wp-password-generator/readme.txt

 = How does the plugin generate passwords? =

-WP-Password Generator un-obtrusively injects a "Generate Password" button into '/wp-admin/user-new.php'.
-When the button is clicked, an Ajax call is fired off to `/wp-content/plugins/wp-password-generator/wp-password-generator.php`, which returns a randomly-generated password.
+WP-Password Generator un-obtrusively injects a "Generate Password" button into /wp-admin/user-new.php.
+When the button is clicked, an Ajax call is fired off to /wp-content/plugins/wp-password-generator/wp-password-generator.php, which returns a randomly-generated password.

 As of version 2.2, WP Password Generator calls the pluggable `wp_generate_password()` function (which is the same function WordPress uses to create new passwords for users who have clicked "Forgot password?").
 This function can be overridden in a theme or plugin, if desired (see "Can I change the way my passwords are generated?" below).

 = Is there anything to configure? =

 Not directly, but as of version 2.2 the plugin uses the pluggable `wp_generate_password()` function.
 If a developer chooses to override the function, the passwords created by the plugin will use the same methods and rules applied to passwords created through the "Forgot password?" tool.
-Minimum and maximum password lengths can also be set in the wp_options table (one row with the key of `wp-password-generator-opts`), though there is no dedicated settings page for these values (by default, passwords are between 7-16 characters).
+Minimum and maximum password lengths can also be set in the `wp_options` table (one row with the key of `wp-password-generator-opts`), though there is no dedicated settings page for these values (by default, passwords are between 7-16 characters) and they should suffice for 99% of users.

 = Can I change the way my passwords are generated? =

-Since version 2.2 WP Password Generator has used the pluggable function `wp_generate_password` to handle the actual generation of passwords.
+Since version 2.2 WP Password Generator has used the pluggable function `wp_generate_password()` to handle the actual generation of passwords.
 This switch a) kept the codebase more DRY and b) allows users to easily override the generator logic without editing core or plugin files.

-The default generator looks something like this and can be found in wp-includes/pluggable.php (line 1478 in 3.3.2):
+The default generator looks something like this and can be found in wp-includes/pluggable.php (line 1478 in core version 3.3.2):

     if ( !function_exists('wp_generate_password') ) :
     /**